The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 37.5%, 130 basis points better than the prior-year quarter.
-Operating margin was 28.9%, 140 basis points better than the prior-year quarter.
-Net margin was 15.1%, 100 basis points better than the prior-year quarter.
+For the preceding quarter, gross margin was 37.3%, 80 basis points better than the prior-year quarter.
+Operating margin was 27.9%, 60 basis points worse than the prior-year quarter.
+Net margin was 15.4%, 10 basis points worse than the prior-year quarter.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than CSX.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add CSX to My Watchlist.